-Beneath St. Peter's Basilica lies the Vatican Grottoes, a fascinating underground area filled with tombs of Popes, church leaders, and other important figures from Rome's history are buried.
+Beneath St. Peter's Basilica lies the Vatican Grottoes, a fascinating underground area filled with tombs of Popes, church leaders, and other important figures from Rome's history.
 There are also invaluable ancient works of art and relics in these hidden grottoes.
 Many people come here each year to explore this lesser-visited part of the Vatican.
 Keep reading to learn more about the Grottoes, what's inside, and how you can visit this special place.

 Note: Entrance to the Vatican Grottoes is free year-round, but if you're interested in guided tours or special events, tickets can be purchased online.